Ad Noctum: Chapter 9

 “Ask it, sometime,” Rush murmured.

-Gently, Volker picked up the device, his thoughts full of his own loneliest nights—in the cargo bay, at Caltech, in nearly silent observatories at the tops of mountains, where giant mirrors collected starlight under thin atmosphere.
+Gently, Volker picked up the device, his mind full of his own loneliest nights—in the cargo bay, at Caltech, in silent observatories at the tops of mountains, where giant mirrors collected starlight under thin atmosphere.

-In his hand, the display burst into the swirl of a spiral galaxy, the perspective rotating, drawing back, shifting, slow and rhythmic, as though following inaudible music.
+The A-corder’s display burst into the swirl of a spiral galaxy, the perspective rotating, drawing back, shifting, as though responding to inaudible music.

 “You sure you should give me this?”
-Volker asked quietly.
+Volker asked.

 Volker slid the little device into the inner pocket of his jacket, close to his heart.
-“Thank you,” he said.
+“Thank you.”

 They looked at one another.
-Slowly, mist condensed again on the lenses of Rush’s glasses.
+Mist condensed again on the lenses of Rush’s glasses.
 Volker stayed silent, hoping the other man would say something else.

 Instead, Rush’s knees buckled.

-Volker stepped in to steady him, pulling Rush’s good arm over his shoulder, taking his weight.
-He hit the door controls for the bathroom, letting in the cooler hallway air.
+Volker stepped in to steady him, then ducked under Rush’s good arm to turn himself into a makeshift crutch.
 “Okay,” Volker said.
 “You think you can make it to the engine room?
-I’m guessing that if I can vouch for the fact that you’re not bleeding to death Telford probably won’t drag you out of there.”
+I’m guessing that if I can vouch for the fact that you’re not bleeding to death, Telford won’t drag you out of there.”

 Mendelssohn meowed plaintively from the gold bowl of the sink.

-“Well, come on then,” Volker said.
-“You can get down.
-You’re a cat.”
-He started forward, pulling Rush in the direction of the engine room.
-After some hesitation, Mendelssohn leapt from the sink to the top of the toilet, then to the floor.
-He followed closely on their heels.
+Mendelssohn leapt from the sink to the top of the toilet, then to the floor and trotted at their heels.
 When Volker hit the door controls, the cat darted inside, ahead of them.

 “Guess I’m not the only one who’s been curious about this place,” Volker said.